Einstein-Telescope-Projects/gwsim/docs/basic_usage.rst

 ===========

 The ``gwsim`` command-line tool can be used to generate synthetic data for gravitational-wave simulations.
 This guide explains how to use the tool to generate data, including metadata, with support for checkpointing and file overwriting.

 To generate data using a configuration file:

 .. code-block:: console

-    $ gwsim generate config.yaml --metadata
+    $ gwsim simulate config.yaml

 This command reads the configuration from ``config.yaml`` and generates the specified data along with metadata files.
-The ``--metadata`` flag ensures that metadata describing the generated output is also created.

 --------------------------
 Overwriting Existing Files